driessenslucas/researchproject/Thesis.md

 - **Highlighting Specific Problems**

   - **Sensor Calibration and Data Normalization:** Early on, I figured out that sensor readings between the real world and my simulation were bigger than expected.
 Getting them to match up meant a lot of trial and error with calibration steps and tweaking data normalization to get consistent readings.
-This could also have been avoided if my simulation had been more advanced in terms of distance between the RC Car and walls being more than just a 2D array, nevertheless, this was a pretty easy problem to solve.
+This could also have been avoided if my simulation had been more advanced in terms of the distance between the RC car and walls being more than just a 2D array, nevertheless, this was a pretty easy problem to solve.

-  - **Motor Encoder Issues:** When I realized I couldn't move my RC Car as precisely as I wanted, I decided to get motor encoders to try and fix this issue. note: yes, I should have bought these from the beginning; I made a huge mistake when figuring out which hardware to use.
+  - **Motor Encoder Issues:** When I realized I couldn't move my RC car as precisely as I wanted, I decided to get motor encoders to try and fix this issue.
+Note: Yes, I should have bought these from the beginning; I made a huge mistake when figuring out which hardware to use.
 Although the car did drive better than without encoders, one of my encoders sadly broke just as things started working, and new ones would arrive too late.
 That's when I decided to use an MPU6050 to try and fix the motor control issues, which also sadly didn't work as intended.

 Wouter Gevaert pointed out that while a 4WD setup could potentially provide better traction, it generally would not be better due to over time slippage and increased difficulty in controlling the movement.
 Additionally, switching from ultrasonic sensors to a camera setup, where the camera would act as the eyes of the agent, would not solve the problem of the agent not knowing the exact position of the car in the maze.